Your cookie preferences

 Gazumping FAQs

-However, delaying the payment of these fees can give the seller greater reason to go with another buyer, so it’s not really a situation that can be avoided, other than by using home buyers protection insurance.
+However, delaying the payment of these fees can give the seller greater reason to go with another buyer, so it’s not really a situation that can be avoided, other than by using home buyer protection insurance.

 What is the risk of a purchase falling through?